Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 25: (W14) Tell the AI: "You are an ethicist and a tech company CEO.
+### Lab 25: (W14) Tell the AI: "You are an ethicist and a tech company CEO.
 Please conduct a debate on the pros and cons of using AI for employee performance evaluations."
-"""
+### Ans.:
 **The Debate: AI in Performance Reviews**

   * **Tech CEO (Pro-AI)**: "AI removes human bias from evaluations.
 It analyzes objective data—sales figures, project completion rates—to provide a truly fair assessment.
 This data-driven approach allows us to identify top performers impartially and provide targeted feedback for improvement, leading to a more productive and meritocratic workplace."